stjude-rust-labs/sprocket-vscode/README.md

   running it.
 - `sprocket.server.lint`: Passes the `--lint` flag to `sprocket` when running it; this enables additional linting checks that are not enabled by default.

+## Known Issues

+- The extension is in an early stage of development and may not work as expected.
+- The extension requires a separate installation of the `sprocket` command line tool; in the future, the extension will automatically install the tool.
+- When `sprocket` unexpectedly terminates, the extension does not automatically restart it and you must manually restart the extension host to recover from the error; this will change in the future as the extension becomes more stable.

 ## Development